maaaaciej/dekodetest/README.md

 - Testing
   - Testing is, as mentioned in its own section, something I have not given enough attention to, that I definitely see the whole value of now, and want to improve on.
 Test-driven development is one of the better choices for stability, scalability and a better workflow, and is something I want to improve on and learn more about.

+- Asking for the font
+  - I spent way too much time on trying to find the correct font from the design document, and in retrospect, should have just asked you for it.